-10 See Letter from Erbosan, Re: No Shipment Certification of Erbosan Erciyas Boru Sanayi ve Ticaret A.S. ("ERBOSAN") in the 2015-2016 Administrative Review of the Antidumping Duty Order Involving Certain Welded Carbon Steel Standard Pipe from Turkey, dated July 18, 2016.
+16 See Erbosan's Letter, "No Shipment Certification of Erbosan Erciyas Boru Sanayi ve Ticaret A.S. ("ERBOSAN") in the 2016-2017 Administrative Review of the Antidumping Duty Order Involving Certain Welded Carbon Steel Standard Pipe from Turkey," dated July 24, 2017.

-11 See Letter from Borusan Istikbal, Borusan Birlesik, Borusan Gemlik, Borusan Ihracat, Borusan Ithicat, and Tubeco, Re: Circular Welded Carbon Steel Pipes and Tubes from Turkey, Case No. A-489-501: No Shipment Letter, dated August 8, 2016.
+17 See Letter from Borusan Istikbal, Borusan Birlesik, Borusan Gemlik, Borusan Ihracat, Borusan Ithicat, and Tubeco, "Circular Welded Carbon Steel Pipes and Tubes from Turkey, Case No. A-489-501: No Shipment Letter," dated August 7, 2017.

-12 See CBP message number 7121305, dated May 1, 2017.
+18 See CBP message number 8115302, dated April 25, 2018.

-Based on the foregoing, we preliminarily determine that Erbosan, Borusan Birlesik, Borusan Gemlik, Borusan Ihracat, Borusan Ithicat, and Tubeco had no reviewable shipments during the POR.
-Also, consistent with our practice, the Department finds that it is not appropriate to rescind the review with respect to these companies, but rather to complete the review with respect to them, and to issue appropriate instructions to CBP based on the final results of this review.
-13 In our May 6, 2003, "automatic assessment" clarification, we explained that, where respondents in an administrative review demonstrated that they had no knowledge of sales through resellers to the United States, we would instruct CBP to liquidate such entries at the rate for the intermediate reseller or at the all-others rate applicable to the proceeding.14 Because "as entered" liquidation instructions do not alleviate the concerns that the Assessment Policy Notice was intended to address, instead of rescinding the review with respect to Erbosan, Borusan Birlesik, Borusan Gemlik, Borusan Ithicat, and Tubeco, we find it appropriate to complete the review and issue liquidation instructions to CBP concerning entries for them.
-If we continue to find that these companies had no shipments of subject merchandise in the final results, we will instruct CBP to liquidate any existing entries of merchandise produced by them, but exported by other parties, at the rate for the intermediate reseller, if available, or at the all-others rate.
-15
+results of this review.19 In our May 6, 2003, "automatic assessment" clarification, we explained that, where respondents in an administrative review demonstrated that they had no knowledge of sales through resellers to the United States, we would instruct CBP to liquidate such entries at the rate for the intermediate reseller or at the all-others rate applicable to the proceeding.20 Because "as entered" liquidation instructions do not alleviate the concerns that the Assessment Policy Notice was intended to address, instead of rescinding the review with respect to Erbosan, Borusan Birlesik, Borusan Gemlik, Borusan Ihracat, Borusan Ithicat, Tubeco, Cayirova, Yucel, and Yucelboru, we find it appropriate to complete the review and issue liquidation instructions to CBP concerning entries for them.
+If we continue to find that these companies had no shipments of subject merchandise in the final results, we will instruct CBP to liquidate any existing entries of merchandise produced by them, but exported by other parties, at the rate for the intermediate reseller, if available, or at the all-others rate.21

-Furthermore, as noted above, Borusan Istikbal submitted a no-shipment certification on August 8, 2017.
-However, also as noted above, we have in the past found Borusan Istikbal to be part of the single entity Borusan, and we find no record evidence that warrants altering this treatment.
-Therefore, because we find Borusan to have had shipments during this POR, we have not made a preliminary determination of no shipments with respect to Borusan Istikbal.
+Furthermore, as noted above, Borusan Istikbal submitted a no-shipment certification on August 7, 2017.
+However, also as noted above, we have in the past found Borusan Istikbal to be part of the single entity Borusan Mannesmann Boru Sanayi ve Ticaret A.S./Borusan Istikbal Ticaret T.A.S., and we find no record evidence that warrants altering this treatment.
+Therefore, because we find the Borusan Mannesmann Boru Sanayi ve Ticaret A.S./Borusan Istikbal Ticaret T.A.S. entity to have had shipments during this POR, we have not made a preliminary determination of no shipments with respect to Borusan Istikbal.